See it with real numbers

 Start with the next move, not a pile of balances.

-The dashboard combines debt, income, expenses, credit context, and the selected scenario into one current-route view.
+The demo opens on the Dashboard because the sample profile is already complete.
+It brings together debts, income, expenses, credit context, reminders, and the selected scenario into one current-route view.

 - Alex sees the highest-cost payoff focus instead of guessing which balance deserves attention first.